SECTION .0100 – clinical pharmacist practitioner

 (S) conducting outcomes and other research.

-(3) The completed application for approval to practice as a CPP shall be reviewed by the Medical Board upon verification of a full and unrestricted license to practice as a pharmacist in North Carolina.
+(3) The completed application for approval to practice as a CPP shall be reviewed by the Pharmacy Board upon verification of a full and unrestricted license to practice as a pharmacist in North Carolina.
+The Pharmacy Board shall:

-(A) The application shall be approved and at the time of approval the Medical Board shall issue a number which shall be printed on each prescription written by the CPP; or
+(A) approve the application and, at the time of approval, issue a number which shall be printed on each prescription written by the CPP;

 (c) Annual Renewal.

-(1) Each CPP shall register annually on the anniversary of his or her birth date by:
+(1) Each CPP shall register annually on or before December 31 by:

 (B) submitting the renewal fee as specified in Subparagraph (j)(2) of this Rule;

-(C) completing the Medical Board's renewal form; and
+(C) completing the Pharmacy Board's renewal form; and

-(D) reporting continuing education credits as specified by the Medical Board.
+(D) reporting continuing education credits as required by subsection (d) of this Rule.

-(2) If the CPP has not renewed within 30 days of the anniversary of the CPP's birth date, the approval to practice as a CPP shall lapse.
+(2) If the CPP has not renewed the CPP's annual registration pursuant to Subparagraph (c)(1) of this Rule, within 60 days of December 31, the approval to practice as a CPP shall lapse.

 (d) Continuing Education.